Polyphonic Playground - An Interactive Playground For A Design Festival

 You worked with beatboxer Reeps One.
 How were his beats triggered, and was there a mix of pre-recorded and live sound?

 We really loved working with Reeps!
 His approach to the project really matched our own, and it made the whole process a lot of fun.
-Reeps recorded a number of different sound banks of samples which were loaded onto Ableton Live.
+Reeps recorded a number of different banks of samples which were loaded onto Ableton Live.
 Each of these were then mapped onto a trigger on the playground.
 For the triggers, we used Electric Paint, screen printed onto paper tiles, covered by protective acrylic.
-As visitors clambered over the artwork or slid down the slide, they would touch the triggers, and set off the sounds.
+As clambered over the or slid down the slide, they would touch the triggers, and set off the sounds.
 Reeps One also did a number of live performances with these pre-recorded sounds creating unique tracks harmonising with himself.

 You managed to screen print some really beautiful graphics with Electric Paint.
 Why did you choose these designs, and did you encounter any obstacles when making such large sensors?